uhub/awesome-actionscript-sorted/README.md

 * [actionscript](https://github.com/chris-moore/actionscript) - ActionScript utilities repository
 * [ActionScript-utils](https://github.com/disbranded/ActionScript-utils) - Disbranded ActionScript frequently used in Disbranded projects.
 * [as3-utils](https://github.com/as3/as3-utils) - reusable package-level functions that solve common problems
-* [robotlegs-extensions-Oil](https://github.com/darscan/robotlegs-extensions-Oil) - Oil is a collection of utilities and extensions for the Robotlegs framework
 * [flex-extensions](https://github.com/CodeCatalyst/flex-extensions) - A collection of Adobe Flex user interface components, charting controls and elements, behaviors, data types and utility classes and methods.
 * [AS3-Utilities](https://github.com/skyboy/AS3-Utilities) - A collection of AS3 utilties i've created
 * [as3-signals-utilities-async](https://github.com/evan-liu/as3-signals-utilities-async) - Async test support for as3-signals
-* [robotlegs-utilities-Modular](https://github.com/Stray/robotlegs-utilities-Modular) - Additional helper / base classes for modular builds of RobotLegs
-* [robotlegs-utilities-AntGenerator](https://github.com/eladelrom/robotlegs-utilities-AntGenerator) - Lightweight Ant script extensions generator for Robotlegs following best practices.
-* [robotlegs-utilities-SignalMediator](https://github.com/Stray/robotlegs-utilities-SignalMediator) - SignalMediator and SignalMap to enable EventMap equivalence in robotlegs mediators.
-* [robotlegs-utilities-Macrobot](https://github.com/Aaronius/robotlegs-utilities-Macrobot) - Macro command utility for Robotlegs which provides the ability to execute batches of commands in sequential or parallel fashion.
-* [robotlegs-utilities-LazyMediator](https://github.com/evan-liu/robotlegs-utilities-LazyMediator) - Robotlegs utility LasyMediator for better performance in games.
 * [MakeApacheFlexForFlashBuilder](https://github.com/bigosmallm/MakeApacheFlexForFlashBuilder) - This project has moved to https://git-wip-us.apache.org/repos/asf?p=flex-utilities.git.
 All updates to this project will happen there from now on.
-* [robotlegs-utilities-RelaxedEventMap](https://github.com/Stray/robotlegs-utilities-RelaxedEventMap) - Just what it says - a robotlegs eventMap that lets you be a little more relaxed about race conditions and late-arriving views
 * [GuardedCommandMap](https://github.com/Stray/GuardedCommandMap) - robotlegs utility extension of CommandMap to provides guarding too
-* [robotlegs-utilities-starling](https://github.com/alebianco/robotlegs-utilities-starling) - Allows you to use Robotlegs with Starling and Feathers like you'd use with a regular display list.
 * [WonderflUtils](https://github.com/mash/WonderflUtils) - utility classes related to wonderfl.net resources to add convinient features into your code
-* [robotlegs-utilities-macrobot](https://github.com/alebianco/robotlegs-utilities-macrobot) - Macro command utility for Robotlegs which provides the ability to execute batches of commands in sequential or parallel fashion.
 * [image-collage](https://github.com/tshi0912/image-collage) - Image collage widget which just like weibo's collage utility.
 * [as3-async](https://github.com/jonnyreeves/as3-async) - Utilities for working with asyncronous code in ActionScript 3.
 * [tomasino](https://github.com/jamestomasino/tomasino) - Library of ActionScript 3.0 Utility Classes
 * [asmonkey](https://github.com/nfisher/asmonkey) - ActionScript 3.0 Utilities Library
 * [core.as](https://github.com/firsara/core.as) - Comprehensive Collection of ActionScript Tools and Utilities
 * [as3-airbrake](https://github.com/cleversoap/as3-airbrake) - Actionscript 3 Airbrake Utility
-* [air-sqlite](https://github.com/probertson/air-sqlite) - Utilities for working with SQLite databases in AIR
 * [TextureUtils](https://github.com/treefortress/TextureUtils) - Utilities for creating dynamic TextureAtlas's in Starling
 * [Flash-Player-Switcher](https://github.com/jvanoostveen/Flash-Player-Switcher) - Utility to easily switch installed Flash Players (mac only).
 * [mediate-behaviours-example](https://github.com/justinjmoses/mediate-behaviours-example) - A look at the Robotlegs Variance Utility and how it leverages Robotlegs to provide meditation against contracts, rather than concrete classes.